 - If you are nervous about talking to your instructor, talk first to the COD staff and practice what you will say.

 - Be prepared to talk about how you accomplish your work (rather than discussing what you cannot do).

 Students who have difficulty accessing traditional text materials may benefit from books provided in alternate formats, including Braille, DAISY, KESI, E-Text, Audio Files, Supported Alternate Text and large print.
 If you think you are eligible to receive alternate format text materials, consult the Disability Services Coordinator for assistance.

-If eligible to receive textbooks in alternate format, you must submit a Book Request Form along with proof of purchase of your textbooks to the COD.
+If eligible to receive textbooks in alternate format, you must submit a Book Request Form, located on the forms section of our website, along with proof of purchase of your textbooks to the COD.
 In most cases, text materials will be available fourteen business days after you submit your request and receipts.
 The COD will contact students if we anticipate any delay in fulfilling your request.